Anti-tank mine: Southern Africa

-Conflict in southern Africa since the 1960s have often involved Soviet, United States or South African supported irregular armies or fighters engaged in guerrilla warfare.
+Conflicts in southern Africa since the 1960s have often involved irregular armies or fighters engaged in guerrilla warfare, supported by the Soviet Union, United States, or South Africa.
 Anti-tank mines were widely used in unconventional roles and spurred the development of effective mine-resistant vehicles.
 As a result, both Angola and Mozambique are littered with such devices to this day (as with Cambodia).

-In the Angolan Civil War or South African Border War that covered vast sparsely populated area of southern Angola and northern Namibia, it was easy for small groups to infiltrate and mine roads, often escaping without ever being detected.
+In the Angolan Civil War and South African Border War, which covered vast sparsely populated area of southern Angola and northern Namibia, it was easy for small groups to infiltrate and mine roads, often escaping without ever being detected.
 The anti-tank mines were most often placed on public roads used by civilian and military vehicles and had a great psychological effect.

 Mines were often laid in complex arrangements.
 One tactic was to lay multiple mines on top of each other to increase the blast effect.
 Another common tactic was to link together several mines placed within a few metres of each other, so that all would detonate when any one was triggered.